znsio/specmatic-documentation/documentation/backward_compatibility.md

 ## Validating Changes In Git On Your Laptop (Deprecated)

-> **DEPRECATED:** This command will be removed in the next major release.
-Use 'backward-compatibility-check' command instead.
+> **Note:** The following command will be deprecated soon.
+We recommend switching to the [new command](#using-backward-compatibility) to make the most of its improved capabilities.

 If `api_products_v1.yaml` is part of a git repository, changes can be made directly to this file instead of creating a new one.